20 Best Instagram Spots in Venice, Italy for Photography (With a Map)

 Map: Best Instagram Spots in Venice, Italy

 Here is your cheat sheet for a list of the best Instagram spots in Venice, Italy for photography.
-I’ve included a map, as well, and you can find all of the details in the post!
-The pink numbers correspond to the photo locations, and the purple bed icons correspond to my hotel recommendations.
+In the map below, the pink numbers correspond to the photo locations, and the purple bed icons correspond to my hotel recommendations.

 1. Ponte dei Conzafelzi